 All 'time-based' recovery requests specifying time range criteria are limited to the NPAC SMS tunable, “Maximum Download Duration”.
 When the SOA or LSMS issues a recovery request (whether Service Provider, Network, Subscription, Number Pool Block, or Notification Data) with time-based criteria, the NPAC SMS will compare the time range indicated in the request to the “Maximum Download Duration” tunable.

+Additionally all 'time-based' recovery requests specifying time range criteria are limited to the NPAC SMS tunable, “Maximum Time Based Recovery Start Time Limit”.
+When the SOA or LSMS issues a recovery request (whether Service Provider, Network, Subscription, Number Pool Block, or Notification Data) with time-based criteria, if the Start Time of recovery is prior to the current system date/time minus the Maximum Time Based Recovery Start Time Limit tunable, the request shall be rejected.
+If a Local system is down longer than the tunable limit then Bulk Data Download files should be utilized to recover data.

 For service providers that do not support linked replies, Subscription data 'time-based' recovery requests specifying time range criteria are also limited to the number of TNs specified in the Service Provider specific tunable, “Maximum TN Download in Recovery Request”.
-Therefore, a valid request will fall within both the duration and quantity tunable values.
+Therefore, a valid request will fall within the duration, the Maximum Time Based Recovery Start Time Limit and the quantity tunable values.

 For service providers that do not support linked replies, Notification data 'time-based' recovery requests specifying time range criteria are also limited to the number of notifications specified in the NPAC SMS tunable, “Maximum Number of Download Notifications”.
-Therefore, a valid request will fall within both the duration and quantity tunable values.
+Therefore, a valid request will fall within the duration, the Maximum Time Based Recovery Start Time Limit and the quantity tunable values.

 For service providers that do not support linked replies, for all types of 'time-based' recovery requests, where the tunable value is exceeded, an appropriate error message is issued over the interface from the NPAC SMS to the originating system.
-This applies to both duration overages (“Maximum Download Duration”), and number of record overages (“Maximum TN Download in Recovery Request” for subscription data, and “Maximum Number of Download Notifications” for notification data).
+This applies to duration overages (“Maximum Download Duration”), the Maximum Time Based Recovery Start Time Limit and the number of record overages (“Maximum TN Download in Recovery Request” for subscription data, and “Maximum Number of Download Notifications” for notification data).

 ‘Record-Based’ Recovery Requests